Arkay-1248/Do-Not-Go-Gentle/Readme.md

 Make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.

 ### In-Game MCM options
-`AVO-AE has no MCM options required, however you can load the SmoothCam preset if you wish.`

-- This serves as a placeholder in case you want to use the Readme as some sort of template.
+DNGG has no MCM options required, since MCM recorder will run automatically.
+However, please test out the different smoothcam presets available and feel free to tinker any settings in the MCM menu.

 ### Starting the Game

-- Placeholder for your Readme.
-By default, AVO-AE uses [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953).
+By default, DNGG uses [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953).
+I suggest skipping the intro when prompted, unless by some magic this is your first time playing Skyrim.

-## Adding mods to AVO-AE
+## Adding mods to DNGG

-To safely add mods to AVO-AE, please read [the guide](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Adding%20mods%20to%20AVO.md), which covers some of the details you need to know.
+I know you may want to add some extra mods on top of this.
+I also know I will not stop you from doing so; therefore, I have to say that I can only help you to the fullest of my ability if you _have not_ added any mods.
+ENBs, racemenu presets, and cbbe bodyslide presets are an exception to this rule.

+As a suggestion: _DO NOT_ put any additional mods with plugins below the paper maps, but preferably they should go above DynDOLOD.esp.

 ## Updating the modlist